 Spearmint is a perennial plant that grows 11–40 inches tall and flourishes in temperate climates.
 It is widely used in gums, candies, and dental products for its minty taste, and to promote fresh breath.
-Spearmint has been used for centuries for its digestive benefits*.
-Its sweet, refreshing aroma is cleansing and uplifting, making it ideal to evoke a sense of focus and positive mood.
-Spearmint is very different from Peppermint, making it a milder option to use on children and those with sensitive skin.
+Spearmint has been used internally for centuries for its digestive benefits*.
+Its sweet, refreshing aroma is uplifting, making it ideal to diffuse while working or studying.
+Spearmint oil is very different from Peppermint, making it a milder option to use topically on children and those with sensitive skin.
 In cooking, Spearmint is frequently used in salads, drinks, and desserts, but it can also be used in homemade salad dressings and to marinate meats.

-- For occasional stomach upset, add 1–2 drops to water and drink*
+- For occasional stomach upset, add one to two drops of Spearmint oil to water and drink.*

 Directions for Use